NAPLAN assessment and reporting

 Information for teachers

 For NAPLAN information and resources for teachers, go to the Department of Education (DoE) website.

-By 2020, all schools across Australia will move to an online system for NAPLAN assessment.
+All schools across Australia are currently transitioning to an online system for NAPLAN assessment.

 Find out more about NAPLAN online on the DoE website.

 Talk to your child's teacher for more information on NAPLAN tests.